The Backyardigans: Live events

 The Backyardigans was adapted into several stage shows.
 These included 2008's "Tale of the Mighty Knights" and 2010's "Storytime Live!" (an event featuring other Nick Jr. Channel characters from Dora the Explorer, Wonder Pets!, and Ni Hao, Kai-Lan, as well as hosts Moose and Zee).
 In Canada, separate live shows called "Quest for the Extra Ordinary Aliens" (2008) and "Sea Deep in Adventure" (2009) were created.

 Merchandise

+In June 2005, Nickelodeon & Viacom Consumer Products debuted the show's licensing program at that year's International Licensing Show.
+The rights were split between Nickelodeon and Nelvana, with the former holding rights in all territories except Canada, which would be handled by Nelvana, with the latter also retaining global home video rights outside the US.

 Activision released a The Backyardigans PC game, "Mission to Mars," in October 2006.
 There are interactive Backyardigans games made for the LeapPad and VTech's V.Smile consoles.
 There is also a LeapFrog ClickStart game titled "Number Pie Samurai," teaching children necessary computer skills.

-From 2005 to 2007 Kohl's had a section devoted to the series' merchandise, including a clothing line and toys exclusively in-store.
+From 2005 to 2007, Kohl's had a section devoted to the series' merchandise, including a clothing line and toys exclusively in-store.

 Over one hundred storybooks (both original stories and episode-based) were released throughout the series' run.
 Most of these were released in both Canada and the United States; however, a 2006 series of educational books were exclusively sold in Canada under the license of Treehouse TV.

 Fisher-Price produced numerous plush toys and interactive character toys (mostly Uniqua, Pablo, and Tyrone).
 There are also Beanie Babies of the main characters available.